Train Today for the Most In-Demand Skills of 2020

 Learning Blockchain Technology

 Blockchain has recently become synonymous with Bitcoin and cryptocurrency, however, its applications and use cases go far beyond financial transactions.
 Companies in every industry are beginning to understand how to apply blockchain-based solutions to solve business problems.
-Western Kentucky University’s online and on-demand blockchain courses include technical and non-technical learning for general, entrepreneur, and professional audiences.
+Online and on-demand blockchain courses include technical and non-technical learning for general, entrepreneur, and professional audiences.
 Learn blockchain governance, specific industry impact, Ethereum, EOS, Corda, and Hyperledger Fabric blockchains, gain hands-on skills, and advanced career training for a lucrative career in blockchain innovation.

 Top Reasons To Enroll

-Excellent professional development opportunities among students and the broader WKU community
+Excellent professional development opportunities among students and the broader community.

 Blockchain in The News